prachexhaha/git-practice/branches.md

 4. `git checkout -b <new-branch-name>` : to create a new branch
 5. `git branch -d <branch-name>` : to delete a branch. you would not be able to delete a branch while you are already in it. you need to switch branches and then delete.
 6. once you are in a different branch say branch1, now whatever changes you make will only be reflected in that branch and not in the main one.
+7. branches in git are stored as a tree.